silviapoletti/Statistical-Analysis-on-Heart-failures-clinical-records/README.md

 Low Ejection Fraction and high Serum Creatinine could reasonably lead to death.
 In fact the (blue) regression surface cut the (grey) horizontal plane - representing the default threshold 0.5 - forming an oblique line.
 However, in the second and third plot, we can observe some misclassified points, both for class 0 and class 1.
-Therefore we can’t expect an interaction effect between Ejection Fraction and Serum Creatinine.
+Therefore we can’t expect a strong interaction effect between Ejection Fraction and Serum Creatinine.

 ![alt text](https://github.com/silviapoletti/Statistical-Analysis-on-Heart-failures-clinical-records/blob/421f8f7a6225c3a70914af956a0676e737f42808/report/3dplot_serumsodium_ejectionfraction.png?raw=true)